arkworks-rs/r1cs-tutorial/README.md

 In this tutorial, we will construct a SNARK-based rollup for a simple payments system.
 In the course of doing so, you will learn how to use `arkworks` libraries for writing circuits, how to debug these circuits for both correctness and performance, and finally how to plug these circuits into zkSNARKs.

-First, checkout the `code_erased` branch in the repository.
-This is what you'll use to complete your exercises.

 ### Exercise 1: Merkle Tree Example
 Open [`merkle_tree_example/README.md`](merkle_tree_example/README.md).